Nouxx/blazing-fire/README.md

 ### Test

-Made with Playwright and heavily relying on [visual snapshot comparaison](https://playwright.dev/docs/test-snapshots).
+Tests are created with Playwright and heavily rely on [visual snapshot comparaison](https://playwright.dev/docs/test-snapshots).

-Tests are run against a production build app that is run in localhost:3000
+Tests run against a production build app (the `web` service, with no volumes) at `localhost:3000`.

-If there's any change in the app source code, this production build needs to be re-buit.
+If there's any change in the app source code, rebuild the service:

 ```bash
 docker compose build web